tendermint/tendermint/docs/rfc/rfc-000-p2p-roadmap.rst

-- the legacy stack provided some control to operators to force the system to dial new peers or seed nodes or manipulate the topology of the system _in stiu_.
+- the legacy stack provided some control to operators to force the system to dial new peers or seed nodes or manipulate the topology of the system _in situ_.
 The current stack can't easily provide this, and while the new stack may have better behavior, it does leave operators hands tied.

 - heavy reliance on buffering to avoid backups in the flow of components,